 MapBiomas is a multi-institutional initiative involving universities, NGOs and technology companies that have come together to contribute to understanding the transformations of the Brazilian territory through the annual mapping of land cover and land use in Brazil

-The MapBiomas Collection 7 data shows Brazil's annual land cover and use maps, covering the period from 1985 to 2021 on a 30 m scale resolution.
-This new collection has some improvements in accuracy in the biomes and 2 new classes of agriculture and non forest natural formation, resulting in 27 mapped classes.
+The MapBiomas Collection 7.1 of Brazil's annual maps of land cover and land use covers the period from 1985 to 2021 on a 30 m spatial resolution.
+This new collection has some improvements in accuracy in the biomes and two new classes (Cotton and Herbaceous Sandbank Vegetation), mapping 27 classes.

 DEFORESTATION AND SECONDARY VEGETATION